 - Military Funeral Honors: Upon request to the funeral director, the United States government, through the Department of Defense or National Guard, provides military funeral honors, including folding and presenting the United States burial flag.
 These accommodations can be held at a private or national cemetery during a veteran’s burial.

-- Educational Benefits: Are available at VA expense by transferring Forever GI Bill benefits based on eligible survivors’ ages and marital status.
+- Educational Benefits: These are available at VA expense by transferring Forever GI Bill benefits based on eligible survivors’ ages and marital status.

 - Dependency and Indemnity Compensation: This monthly benefit is paid to the veteran’s surviving spouse and children.
 The veteran must have died from service-related causes.
 Eligible recipients can receive between $1,176 and $3,026 per month, depending on the veteran’s status.